Animated, waving, US Flag

 SIDE NOTE:

-Here is a WEB-based BBS dedicated to discussions and HELP for Commie users!
-It's not exactly a Commie BBS... but it's a BBS about Commie software and hardware! :) There are some knowledgeable and helpful people there!
-Check it out!
+http://web.archive.org/web/20090227000858/http://cmdrkey.com/ There WAS a WEB-based BBS there that WAS dedicated to discussions and HELP for Commie users!
+It wasn't exactly a Commie BBS... but it was a BBS about Commie software and hardware! :) There WERE some knowledgeable and helpful people there!

-Now, it's all just a small but devout group of people who support and particiapte in C= hobby computing.
+Now, it's all just a small but apparently SHRINKING, devout group of people who support and particiapte in C= hobby computing.
 One thing that does surprise me, is the RISE in prices on the hardware!!
 Usually, you can snag a WORKING C= machine at a yard sale for only a few bucks... but some online retailers are getting well-over $100 for refurbished units!
 WOW!
-It almost makes me want to go tag-saling, and scarf as many Commies as I can, and offer 'em online for "just $99+shipping!"
+It almost makes me want to go tag-sailing, and scarf as many Commies as I can, and offer 'em online for "just $49+shipping!"
 Hehe!! ;)

 Take me HOME...